lemocla/neon-hangman/README.md

         - To explore the different features of a game
         - To create a simple, yet well designed and intuitive website
         - To put into practice and expand on javascript, jquery libraries and API
-        - To provide an enjoyable and stimulating experience for the user of the website
+        - To provide an enjoyable and stimulating experience for users of the website
         - To encourage players to play again and new users to visit the website

     - ### **For the players:**